rodrigo-albuquerque/c_for_linux_programming/13_exec_fork_wait/README.md

 This is known as blocking funtion because it blocks and does not continue until an event is complete.

-wait() returns child process' PID that just terminated (or -1 of process has no children).
+wait system call returns child process' PID that just terminated (or -1 of process has no children).

 It takes an integer pointer as argument which is the memory address it sets the termination status of child process.